RESPONDING TO THE INDIVIDUAL NEEDS OF COMMUNITIES

 Just as students have individual needs so do communities.
 At the local level, each CIS organization is shaped by the needs and resources of its community.
 Local CIS staff work with community leaders to develop and coordinate community assets, bringing them to the place where children and teens are already spending a great deal of their time, at their schools.
 These resources may come in the form of volunteers, mentors, tried-and-true programs, innovative methods, partnerships with local community and social services organizations, businesses, faith communities, and individuals.
 Because the CIS model can be tailored to the specific school and community, it works whether the setting is urban, suburban, or rural.

-THROUGHOUT OUR FIVE-STATE REGION OUR PROGRAMS AND SERVICES ARE A MIX OF THE FOLLOWING:
+THROUGHOUT OUR MULTI-STATE REGION, OUR PROGRAMS AND SERVICES ARE A MIX OF THE FOLLOWING:

 Helping with basic needs like healthcare, hunger and food insecurity or clothing so young people are better prepared to learn.